Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

 ### Materials to Prepare

 - Lecture/slide deck on open and closed file formats and considerations to use each.
-- Question prompts to facilitate the activity around file formats (Resource 1, 2).
+- Question prompts to facilitate the activity around file formats (Resources 1, 2).

 ### Instructor Notes